vechain/thor/docs/maindb-v4-migration.md

 **Note**: These examples assume you used the default data directory within the container.
 If you have used a different directory, please adjust the examples accordingly.

-E.g.: assuming your host instance directory of `/path/to/thor`:
+Assuming you started your previous node with a host instance directory of `/path/to/thor`:

 ```html
 docker run -d \